sohxmdv/ps3/README.md

 - **All-Female Team**: No

 ## Architecture Overview
-This system is a comprehensive quantitative finance platform designed to bridge the gap between algorithmic signal generation and institutional-grade risk management.
-It operates through a decoupled three-layer architecture to ensure low-latency execution and high data integrity.
+Our system is a quantitative finance platform designed to combine algorithmic trading with institutional-style risk management through a modular three-layer architecture.

 Architecture Deep-Dive
 1. Data Pipeline Layer (Python & Pandas)